Bill de Blasio: Personal life

 De Blasio, an Italian American, occasionally gives interviews, press conferences, and speeches in Italian.

+He appeared as himself as mayor on The Good Wife in 2014, a TV show he said he was "deeply obsessed" with.

 De Blasio is a passionate fan of the Boston Red Sox, having said he has a "deep devotion" to the New York Yankees' archrivals.

 Religion

 De Blasio has described himself as "spiritual but not religious".
-His mother rejected her Roman Catholic faith.
+His mother rejected her Catholic faith.
 De Blasio did not attend church in his early life.

 Net worth

-According to Forbes, De Blasio and his wife had a net worth of $2.5 million as of August 2019.
+According to Forbes, de Blasio and his wife had a net worth of $2.5 million as of August 2019.